 King's College London - Professor Barbara Prainsack

-Barbara Prainsack is a political scientist by background.
-Her main research interest lies in the ways in which science and regulation constitute each other, and how this process is related to individual and collective identities.
-Barbara explores these questions by looking at the use of ‘biomarkers’, both in medical and forensic contexts.
+Barbara Prainsack is a political scientist with expertise in the regulatory, social, and ethical dimensions of bioscience, biomedicine, and forensics.
 In the medical realm, her current work focuses on the emergence of personalised medicine and the ‘participatory turn’ in generating, analysing, and interpreting data.
-In the realm of forensics she is interested in the impact of forensic technologies on attitudes and strategies of prisoners; the societal and regulatory dimensions of forensic bioinformation exchange, and the increasing convergence between biomarkers used in forensic and medical practices.
+In the realm of forensics she is interested in the impact of forensic technologies on attitudes and strategies of prisoners; the societal and regulatory dimensions of forensic bioinformation exchange; and the increasing convergence between biomarkers used in forensic and medical practices.
+Barbara also explores how the concept of solidarity can guide policy and practice in both of these domains.

 In the last ten years Barbara has been a visiting Fellow at the ESRC Centre for Economic and Social Aspects of Genomics at Cardiff University (winter 2006/07), and visiting professor (Gastdozentin) at the Department of Social Sciences at the Goethe University in Frankfurt am Main, Germany (spring/summer terms 2010).
 She is currently a member of the National Bioethics Council advising the Federal government in Vienna, Austria, and a member of the UK National DNA Database Ethics Group.
 From 2011-2013 she chaired the European Science Foundation’s (ESF) Forward Look on Personalised Medicine for the European Citizen (with Aarno Palotie and Stephen Holgate).
 She is also an Honorary Senior Research Fellow at the Department of Twin Research and Genetic Epidemiology at St Thomas’ Hospital, and a Fellow of the Royal Society of Arts.